yijunyu/trusted-programming.github.io/articles/opensource-contributions.md

 {:toc}

-Here is the list of opensource contributions made by huawei employees:
+Here is the list of opensource contributions made by huawei employees (if you want to see the work in progress, take a look [here]({{ site.baseurl }}/articles/work-in-progress.html)):

 ### (rustc/LLVM/libc) Add support for big-endian and ILP32 variants of AArch64